primitivefinance/rmm-docs/docs/technical/core/01-overview.md

 ### Liquidity Position

 Instead of liquidity being directly tokenized, it exists as state in the Engine contract.
-Each liquidity position is controlled by a `msg.sender` address.
+Each liquidity position is controlled by an address.

 ```
 mapping(address => mapping(bytes32 => uint256)) public override liquidity;